Edge states for second order elliptic operators in a channel: Introduction and statement of the main results

-The link between edge states and Lagrangian planes was already mentioned {\em e.g.} in~\cite{avila2013topological} and~\cite{graf2013bulk} for discrete models (tight-binding approximation).
-Based on the recent developments on Lagrangian planes and second order elliptic operator by Howard, Latushkin and Sukhtayev in a series on papers~\cite{howard2016maslov, howard2017maslov, howard2018maslov}, we extend the picture to the continuous cases of Hill's and Schrödinger operators, and show that the presence of edge modes comes from the crossings of these planes.
-This framework also allows to treat both the ODE and PDE setting, as noticed by the some of the previous authors in~\cite{latushkin2018maslov}, based on the seminal work of Booß-Bavnbek and Furutani on infinite dimensional Lagrangian planes~\cite{booss1998maslov, booss2013maslov, furutani2004fredholm}.
+The link between edge states and Lagrangian planes was already mentioned {\em e.g.} in~\cite{avila2013topological} for discrete models (tight-binding approximation).
+Based on the recent developments on Lagrangian planes and second order elliptic operator by Howard, Latushkin and Sukhtayev in a series on papers~\cite{howard2016maslov, howard2017maslov, howard2018maslov} (see~\cite{kostrykin1999kirchhoff} for older results in an ODE setting), we extend the picture to the continuous case.
+This framework allows in particular to treat the PDE setting following~\cite{latushkin2018maslov}, based on the seminal work of Booß-Bavnbek and Furutani on infinite dimensional Lagrangian planes~\cite{booss1998maslov, booss2013maslov, furutani2004fredholm}.

-Our main result can be stated as follows (here for the Hill's case).
-It extends the one in the previous work~\cite{Gontier2020edge} and~\cite{drouot2018bulk}.
-Let $n \in \N \setminus \{0\}$ be fixed, and let
+Let us state our main results for Hill's operators.
+They extend the previous works~\cite{drouot2018bulk, Gontier2020edge} and shed a new light on the results by Bräunlich, Graf and Ortelli in~\cite{braunlich2010equivalence}.
+Some of our results can already be found in the last article.
+However, the proofs in~\cite{braunlich2010equivalence} use the notion of {\em frames} of solutions.
+In the present article, we provide proofs which do not rely on this notion, so that we can generalise them to the Schrödinger case, where one cannot construct such frames of solutions.